Getting By: The Pantry Challenge

 A major reason for doing this was my need to feel prepared to take care of my family.
 That's a significant reason why I garden, preserve food, cook from scratch, and shop locally as much as possible.
 But I had never really put it to the test.
 This was a way for me to see if I really would be prepared should an emergency arise.
 Not in a prepper sense, but in the sense of an illness, job loss, or weather emergency.
 I'm learning where my weak spots are so I can hopefully fix them.

-We’re full-time workers and retirees, married and single, intuitive cooks and long-range meal planners.
-One of us makes do with a 10-cubic-foot refrigerator/freezer combo, others have multiple deep freezes and commercial grade reach-ins.
-We’re learning together how to love leftovers and use ingredients to create more than one meal; we’re getting comfortable with “flexible” expiration dates.
+Our group included full-time workers and retirees, married and single folks, intuitive cooks and long-range meal planners.
+One of us made do with a 10-cubic-foot refrigerator/freezer combo, others had multiple deep freezes and commercial grade reach-ins.
+We learned together how to love leftovers and use ingredients to create more than one meal, and quickly got comfortable with “flexible” expiration dates.

-The tips have been flying furiously.
+The tips flew furiously.
 Flaxseed meal as an egg substitute.
-Baked goods made with sourdough discard.
+Baked goods made from sourdough discard.
 A use for zucchini frozen last summer and freshly unearthed.
 Poor man’s beef stew made with hamburger.
 A dozen variations on nail soup.

-And now that we’re on the downhill slide, deeper lessons are emerging, too.
+And once we hit the downhill slide, deeper lessons emerged.
 Lessons in creativity, self-reliance, camaraderie, and thrift.
-For me, it’s been an opportunity to recalibrate my relationship with a lifelong passion.
+For me, it was an opportunity to recalibrate my relationship with a lifelong passion.
 To realize that it’s not enough to select food with care, cook it with attention, eat it with relish.
-To learn that doing justice to food, and the farmers who produce it, also means not wasting it.
+To learn that doing justice to food — and the farmers who produce it — also means not wasting it.

 When life was less abundant and times were harder, there was a popular saying: use it up, wear it out, make it do, or do without.
-Sustainability never goes out of style.
+Sustainability never went out of style.

 Related Content